cap-ntu/ML-Model-CI/README.md

 **Note**

 - Conda and Docker are required to run this installation script.
-- To use TensorRT, you have to manually installe TensorRT (`sudo` is required).
+- To use TensorRT, you have to manually install TensorRT (`sudo` is required).
 See instruction [here](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html).

 ### Docker